m-sehrawat/Weather-App/README.md

 <br/>

-This project is about building a web application to show a weather forecast using weather API from external services [open weather map](https://openweathermap.org/).
-Here you will be able to search for a specific location in the world and also it will automatically detects your current location in the begining (for that you need to allow location) and will display all the important weather details, it also have some cool features like save the weather data in redux-store and session-storage to reduce the dependency of network requests, search weather details according to the city, it also have a feature to detect your current location and display the data according to that and it also shows map of that location along with weather details, sync data to get the latest updated details of the current weather, toast notification for every action, pop up modal to display extra details of seven day forcast weather, the web app is responsive for laptop, tablet and mobile, cool zoom-in zoom-out animations and may more.
+This project is about building a web application to show a weather forecast using weather API from external services [Open weather map](https://openweathermap.org/).
+Here you will be able to search for a specific location in the world and also it will automatically detect your current location in the beginning (for that you need to allow location) and will display all the important weather details.

+ It have some cool features like save the weather data in redux-store and session-storage to reduce the dependency of network requests, search weather details according to the city, detect your current location for displaying weather data, shows a map of that location, sync data to get the latest updated details of the current weather, toast notification for every action, pop up modal to display extra details of seven-day forecast weather, cool zoom-in zoom-out animations and responsive for every screen size.

-To use the app, type a name of the city and click on search / press Enter or else click on Your location weather button, every time you click on button first if will check if the data is availabe in the session-storage or not, and if not then it will sent a network request else it will take the data from session-storage.
+To use the app, type a name of the city and click on search/press Enter or else click on the Your location weather button, every time you click on the button first it will check if the data is available in the session storage or not, and if not then it will send a network request else it will take the data from session-storage.

 <br/>